tmtsoftware/sequencer-scripts/README.md

     Note: the same script class can be used for multiple observing modes.

-1. Once all the changes are completed in a forked repo, then you can submit a pull request to upstream which is `tmtsoftware/sequencer-scripts` repo in this case
+1. Once all the changes are completed in a forked repo, you can submit a pull request to the upstream repository, which is `tmtsoftware/sequencer-scripts` in this case.

-1. Admins of `sequencer-scripts` repo will then review changes and merge it to `master`
+1. Admins of the `sequencer-scripts` repo will then review the changes and merge them to `master`.

 ## Running script

 ### Prerequisite

 The [CSW](https://github.com/tmtsoftware/csw) services need to be running before starting the sequencer scripts.
-Compatible version of `csw-services` (refer [version compatibility section](#-version-compaibilty)) can be started using `Coursier` (also called `cs`).
+A compatible version of `csw-services` (See [version compatibility section](#-version-compaibilty)) can be started using `Coursier` (using the `cs` command).
-To install `Coursier` and add TMT apps channel, refer [this](https://tmtsoftware.github.io/esw//technical/apps/getting-apps.html#1-install-coursier)
+To install `Coursier` and add the TMT apps channel, see [here](https://tmtsoftware.github.io/esw//technical/apps/getting-apps.html#1-install-coursier)

-For help about csw services, execute `cs launch csw-services:<version|SHA> -- --help`
+For help on using csw-services, run `cs launch csw-services:<version|SHA> -- --help`.

-To start all the csw services, for example, _Location, Config, Alarm, AAS service_ etc, execute `cs launch csw-services:<version|SHA> -- start`
+To start all the csw services, for example, _Location, Config, Alarm, AAS service_ etc, run `cs launch csw-services:<version|SHA> -- start`.

 ### Running Sequencer App with script

-1. Run `sbt` command at root level of this repo
+1. Run the `sbt` command at the root level of this repo

-1. Within the `sbt` shell, run following command which will read _scripts.Subsystem.Observing_Mode.scriptClass_ configuration and start that script.
+1. Within the `sbt` shell, run the following command which will read the _scripts.Subsystem.Observing_Mode.scriptClass_ configuration and start that script.

     ```bash
         run sequencer -s <Subsystem> -m <Observing_Mode>
     ```
-    Please note that configuration for IRIS (subsystem) and IRIS_darknight (observing mode) should be there in config file.
+    Please note that the configuration for the IRIS (subsystem) and the IRIS_darknight observing mode should be there in the config file.

-    For example, following command will start IRIS IRIS_darknight script i.e. **_Darknight.kts_** script Confiuration for this exist in iris.conf file under iris scripts folder.
+    For example, the following command will start the IRIS IRIS_darknight script i.e. **_Darknight.kts_**.
+    The Configuration for this exists in the iris.conf file under the iris scripts folder.

     ```bash
         run sequencer -s IRIS -m IRIS_darknight
     ```

-1. At this stage, your `Sequencer` will be started with provided `script` and waiting for `Sequence` to be received for execution
+1. At this stage, your `Sequencer` will be started with a provided `script` and will be waiting for a `Sequence` to be received for execution.

 ## Developing Scripts while interacting from ESW Eng UI
 ### Initial test setup
-This setup assumes `esw`, `csw`, `sequencer-script` repo available on machine.
+This setup assumes the `esw`, `csw`, and `sequencer-script` repos are available on the local machine.

-1. In ESW repo, execute command `sbt publishLocal`
+1. In the ESW repo, run `sbt publishLocal`
-1. In Sequencer-Scripts repo, execute command `sbt -Ddev=true publishLocal`
+1. In the Sequencer-Scripts repo, run `sbt -Ddev=true publishLocal`
-1. Checkout compatible SHA of CSW and Start CSW services (config service and keycloak) command : `sbt csw-services/run start -c`.
+1. Checkout a compatible SHA of CSW and Start CSW services (including config service and keycloak) with the command : `sbt csw-services/run start -c`.

-   If CSW repo is available on machine, use `Coursier` to start csw-services, refer [this](#prerequisite).
+   If the CSW repo is available on the local machine, use `Coursier` to start csw-services (See [here](#prerequisite)).
-1. Start ESW services, command : `sbt esw-services/run start-eng-ui-services --scripts-version 0.1.0-SNAPSHOT`
+1. Start ESW services with the command : `sbt esw-services/run start-eng-ui-services --scripts-version 0.1.0-SNAPSHOT`
-1. Start UI server in ESW-OCS-Eng-UI repo, command : `npm start`
+1. Start the UI server in the ESW-OCS-Eng-UI repo with the command : `npm start`
-1. Once the browser opens and UI loads
+1. Once the browser opens and the UI loads
     - Login
     - Provision sequence components
     - Configure obs mode (say IRIS_Darknight)

 ### Script development flow
-To develop Script and reflect changes in Sequencer and UI.
+To develop a script so that the changes are reflected in the Sequencer and UI:
-1. Unload the Sequencer being developed development, say ESW.IRIS_Darknight.
+1. Unload the Sequencer being developed, for example ESW.IRIS_Darknight.
-1. Go to Sequencer-scripts repo and start Sequencer in watch mode by executing `sbt -Ddev=true ~reStart sequencer -s ESW -m IRIS_Darknight`
+1. Go to the Sequencer-scripts repo and start the Sequencer in watch mode by executing `sbt -Ddev=true ~reStart sequencer -s ESW -m IRIS_Darknight`

 ## Submitting Sequence to Sequencer

-Once you have started `Sequencer` with appropriate `script`, next step would be to submit a `Sequence` to the `Sequencer` for execution.
+Once you have started the `Sequencer` with the appropriate `script`, the next step would be to submit a `Sequence` to the `Sequencer` for execution.

-Use [esw-shell](https://github.com/tmtsoftware/esw/tree/master/esw-shell) to do this and more which has detailed documentation on how to submit sequence to sequencer.
+This can be done using the [esw-shell](https://github.com/tmtsoftware/esw/tree/master/esw-shell), which has detailed documentation on how to submit a sequence to the sequencer.